tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 make
 ```

+> [!NOTE]
+> `-DLT_CAL` is used to select Cryptography Function Provider.
+We provide multiple, refer to the [Libtropic SDK documentation](https://tropicsquare.github.io/libtropic/latest/).

 For each example, an ELF binary will be created in the build directory.
 Once all examples are built, **continue with the following section**.

 ### Run a Basic Example: Read CHIP ID and firmware versions
 The Nucleo board provides a virtual serial port over USB.
-To view the output from the examples, connect to this serial port using a terminal emulator (e.g., `minicom`, `screen`, or PuTTY).
+To view the output from the examples, connect to this serial port using your preffered serial monitor you have prepared in [Install Dependencies](#install-dependencies).

 First, it is recommended to run the **lt_ex_show_chip_id_and_fwver** example.
 This example will print, among other information, the CHIP ID and TROPIC01's firmware versions.

-To run this example on the Nucleo board, you can use a provided `flash.sh` script:
+To flash this example to the Nucleo board on Linux, you can use a provided `flash.sh` script:

 ```sh
 ./flash.sh build/lt_ex_show_chip_id_and_fwver.elf
 ```

+On Windows and other platforms you have to invoke OpenOCD manually.

 Save the output of this example for future reference.